testc2/unlearning-experiments/code/slurm_scripts/README.md

 ./code/slurm_scripts/master.sh all 1
 ```

-**NOTE**: The slurm jobs options might need to be modified to suit your cluster setting such as partition, etc. So please do look at the scrips in the folder before running them.
+**NOTE:** The slurm jobs options might need to be modified to suit your cluster setting such as partition, etc. So please do look at the scrips in the folder before running them.
+{: .gitlab-orange}

 ## Datasets
 The first cmd line option is the dataset(s) to collect results for.
 The availble ones are